jdgorton/Light-Pollution-Tool-1/README.md

 ### Gemini interactive tool
 1. Open
 2. Adjust imputs using the sliders
-3. View the start count on the simulated sky
+3. View the star count on the simulated sky
+4. Read `How to interpert these results`

 ## Assumptions + limitations
 - CSU is treated as a single source region (Intramural Fields baseline anchors the model).
 - Atmospheric effects are represented with a coarse multiplier (clear → overcast).
 - Terrain shielding, line-of-sight effects, and local lighting sources along the route are not modeled.
 - The star-count estimate is intentionally rough and should be interpreted qualitatively.
+- Uniform atmospheric scattering
+- Power-law distance decay

 ## Coordinates used
 - CSU Intramural Fields (source): (40.573661, -105.093134)